ICG58/ICG-PROJECT/README.md

 END

 INPUT ("your Home address")
+ GET address
- GET address DISPLAY ("Thanks for trusting us, your item will be delivered by tomorrow")
+ DISPLAY ("Thanks for trusting us, your item will be delivered by tomorrow") END